Nutri Bites/ Wellness

 Drinking a delicious smoothie you are still consuming calories, however healthy you may believe it to be and if you are not exercising or accounting for said calories you won’t see the results you expect.
 So think before you have 3 more large meals or smaller calorie dense meals and snacks throughout the day.

 Think logically here, just because you found a recipe on line or in a magazine that looks pleasing to the eye doesn’t mean it will be pleasing to your absorption and distribution system.
 For those of you who are pre-diabetic or diabetic especially, a fruit packed smoothie is going to spike your blood glucose levels, and that’s before you’ve hit your pancreas with all the other sugar based food you will no doubt nibble on throughout the day.
 That glass of juice, the apple for a snack (cause you are being ‘good’), the biscuit with a cuppa.
 Well you get my point, it is easy to lose track of the amount of sugar whether refined or natural (am guilty too).
 After all sugar is in everything! from the humble spud to the milk in your coffee.
-Click To Tweet
+Share on X

 And no, I am not vilifying sugar (or any food for that matter), heck I also like a bit of the sweet stuff now and again – I just want to highlight the fact that sometimes (depending on your health needs and goals) we can be doing more harm than good, thinking we are being ‘healthy’.
 Continued elevated blood glucose levels can lead to raised triglycerides, and yes we need some for good health but continued high levels put you at risk of developing metabolic syndrome